penguinwang96825/Eigenvectors-from-Eigenvalues/README.md

 # Eigenvectors_from_Eigenvalues
-Python implementation of the paper "Eigenvectors from eigenvalues".
+Python implementation of Terence Tao's paper "Eigenvectors from eigenvalues".

 ## Import Packages
 ```python